 This program will briefly discuss the final surveyor worksheet for assessing compliance with the CMS hospital Conditions of Participation (CoPs) for discharge planning.
 This worksheet is used by State and Federal surveyors on all survey activity in hospitals assessing compliance with the discharge planning standards.
 CMS will revise the worksheet to reflect the revised discharge planning standards.

-Come join this important webinar to learn about what your hospital has to do to be in compliance with revised the discharge planning standards.
+Come join this important webinar to learn about what your hospital has to do to be in compliance with the revised discharge planning standards.
 CMS has published data showing the number of deficiencies that hospitals have already received in the discharge planning standards and this data will be provided.

 Discharge planning is not only important to ensure compliance with the CMS standards but also for reimbursement.
 Optimal discharge planning can help prevent unnecessary readmissions.
 Hospitals that have a higher readmission rate can be financially penalized.
 In fact, 2,573 hospitals forfeited $564 million.